 For this report, the mean concentrations of cadmium, lead, arsenic, mercury, methylmercury, p,p'-DDE, and PCBs in traditional food items were calculated for all ecozones combined (termed all ecozones analyses) and stratified by ecozone.
 Concentrations of metals are presented in micrograms per gram (μ g/g) 'as received' or on a 'wet weight', and p,p'-DDE and PCBs are in units of nanograms per gram (ng/g) "wet weight".
 Traditional foods found to have the highest concentrations of contaminants by region (top 20) are listed in descending order in Table 6.1.
+Ecozone level information is provided in Appendix K. Additional results on the content of essential elements in traditional food samples collected and analyzed for FNFNES can be found in the Supplement Data Report, Tables S2.1-S2.3.
+Contaminant levels by food category, region and ecozone are presented in Tables S3.1-S3.3 (toxic elements) and Tables S4.1-S4.3 (organic contaminants).

-Ecozone level information is provided in Appendix K. Survey sample weights were used to calculate the mean intake of traditional foods and bootstrap weights were used to estimate the associated 95% confidence intervals.
+Survey sample weights were used to calculate the mean intake of traditional foods and bootstrap weights were used to estimate the associated 95% confidence intervals.
 The contribution of traditional foods to intake of cadmium, lead, arsenic, mercury, methylmercury, p,p'-DDE and PCBs was calculated by multiplying the mean contaminant concentration in a particular food item with the population-weighted mean grams of intake per day of that food item.
 Lower and upper bounds were calculated by multiplying the mean contaminant concentration with the lower and upper 95% confidence interval of mean grams of intake.
 The analyses were performed for all regions combined and stratified by ecozone.
 Analyses were performed for all participants (i.e., consumers and non-consumers of traditional foods), for consumers of traditional foods only, and for consumers who were women of childbearing age (WCBA) (19-50 years).

 Among consumers, total intake of cadmium, lead, arsenic, mercury, methylmercury, p,p'-DDE, and PCBs through traditional foods was calculated by summing the contaminant concentrations that were available for the food items consumed, as identified in the food frequency questionnaire, and dividing by body weight (BW).
 For each traditional food item consumed by a participant, contaminant levels were imputed with the mean contaminant concentration of that food item in the community where the participant lives.
-If contaminant concentration in the participant's community was not available, then contaminant levels were imputed with the mean contaminant concentration of that food items collected by all other communities located in the same ecozone as the participant's community.
-If contaminant concentration in the participant's ecozone was not available, then the contaminant levels were imputed with the mean ALL REGIONS contaminant concentration of that food item.
+If the contaminant concentration in the participant's community was not available, then contaminant levels were imputed with the mean contaminant concentration of that food item collected from all other communities located in the same ecozone as the participant's community.
+If the contaminant concentration in the participant's ecozone was not available, then the contaminant levels were imputed with the mean ALL REGIONS contaminant concentration of that food item.
 The median, range and 95th percentile were calculated for each contaminant for all regions combined and stratified by ecozone, and are presented in tabular format (Table 6.3).
 Analyses were performed separately for WCBA who were consumers of traditional foods (Table 6.4).
 The metals and methylmercury concentrations are presented in units of μ g/kg BW/d, and p,p'-DDE and PCBs in units of ng/kg BW/d.